Quadratic integer programming and the slope conjecture: The colored Jones polynomial of 2-fusion knots

 Let us define the following functions.

 where

 An assembly of the five building blocks can compute the colored Jones function of any knot.
 The next theorem is an exercise in fusion following word for word the proof of \cite[Thm.1]{GL2}.
+An elementary and self-contained introduction to fusion is available in \cite[Sec.3.2]{GL2}.
+In particular, the calculation of the colored Jones polynomial of the $2$-fusion knot $K(-1,3)$ (generalized verbatim to all $2$-fusion knots) is given in \cite[Sec.3.3, p.390]{GL2}.

 Consider the function